wyattx05/issues-agent/README.md

 - For n8n Agent setup and usage, see [`pull-agent-n8n/INSTRUCTIONS.md`](pull-agent-n8n/INSTRUCTIONS.md).

 ---
+Please note the issues in this repo are fake and for testing.

 For details and step-by-step instructions, check the respective folders above.